HoldenMills/node-express-session-lesson/README.md

 ```

 ##Code-along
 First, we're going to mount our session middleware on our express application.
+For the solution, see branch **mount-session**.

+Next, we will look into storing our session data in an actual database
-For the solution, see branch **mount-middleware**.
+using the `connect-mongo` module.
+For the solution, see branch
+**mongo-storage**.

-Next, we will write some routes that generate, store, and transform session
+Finally, we will write some routes that generate, store, and transform session
 data.

-Finally, we will look into storing our session data in an actual database
-using the `connect-mongo` module.

 As a bonus, if we blaze through this material in record time, we'll might look
 into session hijacking.